-Paragraph I. There shall be a thorough system of common schools for the education of children in the elementary branches of an English education only, as nearly uniform as practicable, the expenses of which shall be provided for by taxation, or otherwise.
-The schools shall be free to all children of the State, but separate schools shall be provided for the white and colored races.
+Paragraph I. There shall be a thorough system of common schools for the education of the children, as nearly uniform as practicable, the expense of which shall be provided for by taxation, or otherwise.
+The schools shall be free to all children of the State but separate schools shall be provided for the white and colored races.

-Paragraph I. There shall be a State School Commissioner, appointed by the Governor, and confirmed by the Senate, whose term of office shall be two years, and until his successor is appointed and qualified.
-His office shall be at the seat of government, and he shall be paid a salary not to exceed two thousand dollars per annum.
-The General Assembly may substitute for the State School Commissioner such officer, or officers, as may be deemed necessary to perfect the system of public education.
+Paragraph I. There shall be a State School Superintendent elected by the people at the same time, for the same term, and in the same manner as the Governor, who shall hold his office until his successor is elected and qualified.
+His office shall be at the seat of government and he shall be paid a salary not to exceed two thousand dollars per annum.
+The General Assembly may substitute for the State School Superintendent such officer, or officers, as may be deemed necessary to perfect the system of public education.